Acupuncture: The Basics

 How do I find a certified acupuncturist?

-Ask your physician if they can recommend someone.
-Do you know someone who had acupuncture?
-Ask them about their experience and their practitioner.
-Search for a local practitioner on the web.
+Ask your physician if they can recommend someone, or search for a local practitioner on the web.

 Bardia, A et al. Efficacy of complementary and alternative medicine therapies in relieving cancer pain: A systematic review.
 Journal of Clinical Oncology 2006; 24(34), 5457-5463.